-Grantees are also applying developmental evaluation to their projects.
+Grantees also applied developmental evaluation to their projects.
 This evaluative approach allows them to innovate in complex and uncertain environments while implementing projects focused on social change.
-They are able to actively monitor and adjust approaches and assumptions to enhance the outcomes of their projects.
-Support to grantees for ABCD and developmental evaluation is provided through a partnership with DePaul University and the Asset-Based Community Development Institute.
+They were able to actively monitor and adjust approaches and assumptions to enhance the outcomes of their projects.
+Support to grantees for ABCD and developmental evaluation was provided through a partnership with DePaul University and the Asset-Based Community Development Institute.

 Theory of Change